ambroiseodt/itl/CONTRIBUTING.md

 disclosure of security bugs.
 In those cases, please go through the process outlined on that page and do not file a public issue.

-## Coding Style
-* 2 spaces for indentation rather than tabs
-* 80 character line length
-* ...

 ## License
-By contributing to `pal`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to this repository, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.